 If You Go White, Be Sure It's Right

 It's okay to keep a ceiling white if you're going for a minimal, airy feel.
 However, Ashley Banbury, Senior Color Designer for HGTV HOME by Sherwin-Williams notes you should always match whites.

 "If your color palette in a space is a crisp and clean white, select the same white color that you have on the walls for the ceiling," Banbury says.
 "A slight variation in white shades can make one color look dull or muddy.
 By selecting the same shade, it will ensure a fresh clean look you're trying to achieve."

 Play With Eye-Catching Paint Finishes

-"I think that we are going to see more texture on ceilings in 2020," Brackett tells MyDomaine.
+"I think that we are going to see more texture on ceilings," Brackett tells MyDomaine.
 However, she's not talking about that unsightly popcorn texture you usually find in older homes.
 She's envisioning "shiny lacquer finishes, textured wallpaper, and metallics" will be all the rage next year.
 If you want our advice, we suggest you get on these trends before everyone else does.